Growing up in the Midwest, an ice cream sundae would be the typical summer afternoon or evening treat.

 So we don’t cause your eyes to glaze over, we’ll skip explaining each of those numbers.
 Instead, we will tell you what you need to know in one sentence…

-Freeze dried acai powder is extremely high in antioxidants, but the juice blends are not.
+While freeze-dried acai powder is extremely high in antioxidants, but the juice blends are not.

 The juice only has 1.7% of the antioxidant content as the powder!